stampsy/instanet-monotouch/README.md

 instanet-monotouch
 ==================

-Instagram API client for MonoTouch
+Instagram API client for MonoTouch, similar to Dropnet.
+Not usable yet.